 We gave you the opportunity to join with us as we filed these public comments, and many of you did.
 Thank you!
 Your voice is important, as every comment is taken into consideration by the agencies.
 Very often, thousands of people who oppose protections for faith-based organizations will submit comments in opposition of such rules.

 In addition to the 75,000 of our members who signed on to our comment, over 7,000 wrote their own comment and submitted it to one of the worst offending agencies, HHS, directly.

 Every one of you who submitted a comment or signed our petition is important, as is shows these agencies that there are thousands and thousands of people who do stand behind equal and constitutional treatment for faith-based organizations who often play critical roles in our communities and around the world.

 If you have haven’t had the chance yet to sign our petition, you can still do it today, and your voice will be added to the next public comment we file in April.

-As we aggressively fight in court and federal agencies to defend religious liberty and defeat Obama-era anti-religious liberty rules, have your gift DOUBLED.
-Have your gift doubled through our Matching Challenge.
+As we aggressively fight in court and federal agencies to defend religious liberty and defeat Obama-era anti-religious liberty rules, we need your support.

 Churches in California have been forced into silence.
 The ACLJ just filed a critical motion to stop the enforcement of the unjust ban and give churches back their voices.
 The Free Exercise Clause of the First Amendment states it pretty clear: “Congress shall make no law . . . prohibiting the free...